gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ### Audit Your Workflows With zizmor

-[zizmor](https://docs.zizmor.sh/) is a static analysis tool that finds security issues in GitHub Actions workflows — template injection, unpinned actions, excessive permissions, credential leaks, and [30+ other audit rules](https://docs.zizmor.sh/audits/).
-It's particularly relevant here because the GhostAction attack exploited exactly the kind of workflow vulnerabilities zizmor detects.
+[zizmor](https://docs.zizmor.sh/) is a static analysis tool that finds security issues in GitHub Actions workflows - template injection, unpinned actions, excessive permissions, credential leaks, and [30+ other audit rules](https://docs.zizmor.sh/audits/).
+It is relevant here because the GhostAction attack exploited the kind of workflow vulnerabilities zizmor detects.

 Run it against your repository: